justinovate/justinovate/README.md

 # 👋 About Me:
 "Just innovate.
-One line of code at a time."<br><br>I'm a Computer Engineering student @ Mapúa, passionate about applying AI to solve real-world engineering problems.
+One line of code at a time."<br><br>I'm a Computer Engineering student at Mapúa, passionate about applying AI to solve real-world engineering problems.
 I enjoy building intelligent systems, optimizing software, and turning ideas into working solutions.<br>
 ## ⚡ Quick Stats
 🎓 **Studying:** Computer Engineering
 🎯 **Focus:** AI/ML & Software Systems